lwiart/redox-experiment/README.md

 # Introduction

 Some quick and dirty code in a couple of days to experiment with Redox Data Model API for connection to EMRs (fetch patient demographics from medical record number, and sending a PDF report to patient's file in the EHR).
-It is based on a very nice example from Tom Jessessky's 15 min video demoing the Redox API and Dev Tools: [the demo video](https://www.youtube.com/watch?v=4_CURkT_fCo)
+It is based on a very nice example from Tom Jessessky's 15 min video demoing the Redox API and Dev Tools: [watch the video](https://www.youtube.com/watch?v=4_CURkT_fCo)

 ## Installation
 You will need a node.js server to run the code.